Dark triad: Accelerated mating strategy

 Studies have suggested that, on average, those who exhibit the dark triad of personality traits have an accelerated mating strategy, reporting more sex partners, more favorable attitudes towards casual sex, lowered standards in their short-term mates, a tendency to steal or poach mates from others, more risk-taking in the form of substance abuse, a tendency to prefer immediate but smaller amounts of money over delayed but larger amounts of money, limited self-control and greater incidence of ADHD symptoms, and a pragmatic and game-playing romance style.
-These traits have been identified as part of a fast life strategy that appears to be enacted by an exploitative, opportunistic, and protean approach to life in general and at work.
+These traits have been identified as part of a strategy that appears to be enacted by an exploitative, opportunistic, and protean approach to life in general and at work.

 The evidence is mixed regarding the exact link between the dark triad and reproductive success.
 For example, there is a lack of empirical evidence for reproductive success in the case of psychopathy.
 Additionally, these traits are not universally short-term-oriented nor are they all impulsive.
 Furthermore, much of the research reported pertaining to the dark triad cited in the above paragraph is based on statistical procedures that assume the dark triad is a single construct, in spite of genetic and meta-analytic evidence to the contrary.

 Physical attractiveness

-Several academic studies have found evidence that people with dark triad personalities are judged as slightly better-looking than average on first sight.
-Two studies have determined that this is because people with dark triad traits put more effort into their appearance, and the difference in attractiveness disappears when "dressed down" with bland clothing and without makeup.
+There has been research on the potential "attractiveness" of the dark triad traits.
+Out of all of the traits in the dark triad, Machiavellianism was the least attractive to the opposite sex.
+One of the studies concluded that "The third DT trait, Machiavellianism, was significantly negatively associated with being chosen and mate appeal for STR (short term relationships) in women."
+Another study claimed that this was because high Machs tend to be way less extroverted than narcissists and psychopaths, and that "it is possible that individuals do not like cynical, manipulative, aggressive, remorseless, and duplicitous people such as Machiavellians and psychopaths".
 Two more studies found that only narcissistic subjects were judged to be better-looking, but the other dark triad traits of Machiavellianism and psychopathy had no correlation with looks.
 Facial features associated with dark triad traits tend to be rated as less attractive.

+A 2020 study concluded that "only narcissism was positively correlated to self-perceived attractiveness and mate value in both sexes."